Power in Partnership

 Is your organisation leading the way?
 What does the future of partnership look like?
 Choose from one of four forward-thinking breakout sessions below.

-1. Breakout 1: Working towards health and justice equity
+1. Breakout 1: Discover the whole picture – Working at the intersection of health and justice equity

 #Practice #Capability

-Hosted by Cathy Bucolo, Manager, Capability at Health Justice Australia, this session brings together special expertise from the field and beyond.
+Hosted by HJA’s Cathy Bucolo (Manager, Capability), this session will bring together expertise from the field and beyond, including:

 3. Breakout 3: Policy, funding and health justice partnership